DDtKey/protect-endpoints/README.md

     .service(web::resource("/admin")
             .to(|| async { HttpResponse::Ok().finish() })
             .guard(PermissionGuard::new("ROLE_ADMIN".to_string())))
-    .service(web::resource("/admin") // in case you want to return 403
-            .to(|| async { HttpResponse::Forbidden().finish() }))
+    .service(web::resource("/admin") // in cases where you want to return 403 HTTP code .to(|| async { HttpResponse::Forbidden().finish() }))
 ```